henrystoldt/FvCFD.jl/dataStructuresDefinitions.md

 ## Notes
 - Cells and faces are numbered according to their storage location in the mesh arrays
 - Faces are numbered such that boundary faces come last
-- Face area vector point outward from the owner cells, into the neighbour cell
+- Face area vectors point outward from the owner cells, into the neighbour cell
-- Cells must be convex, composed of planar faces
+- Cells must be composed of planar faces
 - "List" above, in the context of Julia, means a 1-D Array

 OpenFOAM meshes can be parsed into the format above using the "OpenFOAMMesh" function in "mesh.jl".
-The current parse is slightly less flexible than OpenFOAM in terms of formatting, so if problems occur, try running the OpenFOAM utility "renumberMesh -overwrite" to ensure the mesh format is exactly as expected for mesh.jl.
+The current parse is slightly less flexible than OpenFOAM in terms of formatting, so if problems occur, try running the OpenFOAM utility "renumberMesh -overwrite" to ensure the mesh format is exactly as expected by mesh.jl.

 # Solution State Definition
 Passed around FVM functions, intended to contain all universally-applicable info for FVM computations